 What is Graphical Analysis?

-Graphical analysis is one of the best ways to analyze the problems in Six Sigma projects.
+Graphical analysis is one of the best ways to analyze problems in Six Sigma projects.
 It is an effective way to visualize data patterns and provides key insights into the data.

 Walkthrough of Graphical Analysis Tools